Elaissa/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 Użyłam  algorytmu klasyfikacyjnego biblioteki Scikit-learn.
 Wykonałam następujące działania w pliku train.py Użyłam klasy TabularDatasetFactory do załadowania zestawu danych UCI Bank Marketing.
 Użyłam funckcji cean_data w pliku train.py do czyszczenia, porządowania danych oraz ustaweinia etykiet danych (Label).
 Użyłam metody train_test_split (aby podzielić wyczyszczone dane na próbę treningową i próbe testową).
 Następnie użyłam dwóch parametrów do algorytmu klasyfikacyjnego Logistic Regression w w celu znalezenia najlepszych wartości dla poniższych parametrów: parametr C oznacza (inverse of regularization strength) okreslając tym mniejsze wartości zwiększą siłę regularyzacji.
-Wybrałam ciągły zakres (uniform range) pomiędzy 0.5 i 0.9.
+Wybrałam ciągły zakres (uniform range) pomiędzy 0.5 i 1.0.
 Drugi parametr to max_iter czyli maksymalna liczba iteracji potrzebna do znalezienia optymalnego rozwiązania.
-Wybrałam trzy dyskretne wartości do przeszukania.
-Jako element zakonczenia obliczeń wybrałam BanditPolicy, który bazuje na czynnikach (factory) ilości obliczeń.
+Wybrałam trzy dyskretne wartości do przeszukania (100,150,200).
+Jako element zakończenia obliczeń wybrałam BanditPolicy, który bazuje na czynnikach (factory) ilości obliczeń.
 Określiłam czynnik obliczeń na 0.1 i ustawiłam parametr evaluation_interval na wartość 1 oraz parametr delay_evaluation na wartość 5.

 I used the Scikit-learn library classification algorithm.
 I did the following in the train.py file.
 I used the TabularDatasetFactory class to load the UCI Bank Marketing dataset.
 I used the cean_data function in the train.py file to clean up, order data and set up data labels (Label).
 I used the train_test_split method (to divide the cleared data into a training trial and a test trial).
 Then I used two parameters for the Logistic Regression classification algorithm in order to find the best values for the following parameters: parameter C means (inverse of regularization strength), specifying smaller values will increase the strength of regularization.
-I chose a uniform range between 0.5 and 0.9.
+I chose a uniform range between 0.5 and 1.0.
 The second parameter is max_iter, which is the maximum number of iterations needed to find the optimal solution.
-I chose three discrete values to search.
-As an element of finishing the calculations I chose BanditPolicy, which is based on the factors (factory) of the number of calculations.
+I chose three discrete values to search (100,150,200) As an element of finishing the calculations I chose BanditPolicy, which is based on the factors (factory) of the number of calculations.
 I set the calculation factor to 0.1 and set the evaluation_interval parameter to 1 and the delay_evaluation parameter to 5.